Bless the Beasts and Children (film)

-Bless the Beasts and Children is a 1971 film adaptation of the eponymous novel written by Glendon Swarthout.
+Bless the Beasts and Children is a 1971 film adaptation of the novel of the same name written by Glendon Swarthout.
 It was directed by Stanley Kramer and stars Bill Mumy and Barry Robins.

 Plot

 Six teenaged boys, each a misfit in one way or another, are ostracized by the other boys at a summer camp but form a bond among themselves.
 After seeing a herd of bison selected for culling by local hunters, they resolve to sneak away from the camp in the middle of the night and set the penned bison free.

 The film is presented partially out of sequence; the primary narrative of freeing the bison is interspersed with flashback scenes showing the boys' troubled lives.